reshamas/fastai_deeplearn_part1/courses/dl1/lesson_2_resnet34_resnext50.md

 - every year, the libraries that are available and the best change
 - main thing to get out of this course is to get the **concepts**
   - learning rate
-  - how to learning rate annealing
+  - how to do learning rate annealing
   - why differential learning rates are important
-  - stochastic gradident descent with restart
+  - stochastic gradient descent with restart

 Pyro - Uber's new release